School of Medicine

 Professor of Pediatrics (Quality of Life and Palliative Care)

-BioI am a medical psychologist and researcher dedicated to improving quality of life for children who are very sick, as well as their families.
-My work focuses on developing evidence-based psychosocial interventions that support families facing childhood cancer and other serious conditions.
-My research spans pediatric palliative care, precision medicine, and global health, and is grounded in a deep commitment to compassionate, patient-centered care.
+BioI am a medical psychologist and researcher dedicated to improving quality of life for children affected by serious illness, as well as their families.
+My research spans pediatric palliative care, precision medicine, psycho-oncology, and global health, and is grounded in a deep commitment to compassionate, patient-centered care.
+I have published more than 340 journal articles and am named as Chief Investigator on competitive research grants totaling more than $55M.

 I serve as Continental President of SIOP Oceania and as a Director on the Board of the International Society of Pediatric Oncology (SIOP), advocating for children with cancer across 14 countries.
-I also advise the World Health Organization on global childhood cancer initiatives and am a proud member of the Presidential Task Force on Advocacy for the Society of Pediatric Psychology.
-I am passionate about building national and global capacity in pediatric palliative care and ensuring that every child and family receives not only the best medical treatment, but also the emotional and psychological support they need. -
+I advise the World Health Organization on global childhood cancer initiatives and am a proud member of the Presidential Task Force on Advocacy for the Society of Pediatric Psychology.
+I am passionate about building national and global capacity in pediatric palliative care and ensuring that every child and family receives not only the best medical treatment, but also the emotional and psychological support they need.

 Dennis Wall